moonavw/labman/README.md

 - Builds
 	- show all builds with status
 	- the build will automatically rerun when the branch has new commit (except: the RC build is run by demand)
+- Tests
+	- show all tests with status
 - Issues
 	- show all JIRA issues in current sprint with status
 	- show related build, related release, and related merge request for the JIRA issue